MaoZiming/papers/4-distributed-systems/49-orleans.md

 * Asynchronous IO
   * All methods and properties of an actor interface are asynchronous, returning promises for the results.
   * Orleans method calls return immediately with a promise for a future result, rather than blocking until the result is returned.
+* Spawn on a machine that already has the data.

+## Actors
+* No shared memory.
+All through message passing.

 ## Reminder